MrSluffy/sis-res/README.md

 ## Create Module to Support S.I.S

-You already learn Decompiling and Recompiling SystemUI
+You have already learned Decompiling and Recompiling SystemUI
 - Now to create S.I.S Module
 - In my provided files
-- in `toMerge` folder , Copy layout and drawable folder and paste it to your SystemUI_src/res/HERE
+- in `toMerge` folder , Copy layout and drawable folder and paste it to your SystemUI_src/res/HERE (dont create a folder called here)
 - in `toCompare` Compare S.I.S layout to your SystemUI_src
 ```
 How to properly compare: